sallyom/oci-register-machine-hook/README.md

 and other methods are described here: [systemd-machined freedesktop.org](http://www.freedesktop.org/wiki/Software/systemd/machined/)

-Running Docker containers with this executable, just before a container is started and after it is provisioned, RegisterMachine() is called.
+Running Docker containers with this executable, RegisterMachine() is called iust before a container is started and after it is provisioned.
 All running containers' IDs will be listed when you run the command `machinectl` or `machinectl list`.
 When containers are stopped/exited, TerminateMachine() is called, all container processes are terminated and container ID is no longer listed in `machinectl` output.